Afropunk Festival: History

-2005-2008
+2005–2008

-In the early years, the festival was targeted towards black alternative-minded punks.
-The festival was free and supported by The Brooklyn Academy of Music.
-As the festival grew, the musical genres shifted towards reaching a larger audience and the festival also began charging an admission fee.
+The festival was targeted towards black alternative-minded punks and supported by The Brooklyn Academy of Music.
+As the festival grew and the music industry became more diverse, the musical curation shifted towards reaching a broader black audience and the festival also began charging an admission fee.
 Due to festival alterations that deviated from the original Afropunk culture, former co-founder, James Spooner ended his involvement in 2008.

-2009-2019
+2009–2019

 Jocelyn A. Cooper became involved with the festival in 2009.
-Afropunk Festival grew to hundreds and thousands of attendees, expanding into the cities of Atlanta, Paris, London, Johannesburg South Africa, Bahia Brazil, Miami, and Minneapolis.
+Afropunk Festival grew to hundreds and thousands of attendees, expanding into the cities of Atlanta, Paris, London, Johannesburg South Africa, Salvador, Brazil, Miami, and Minneapolis.
+Some notable artist performances by FKA Twigs, Tyler, the Creator, and Erykah Badu, set a new standard for the impression made by the festival.

+Afropunk 2019's lineup also featured celebrated artists such as Jill Scott, Tierra Whack, Rico Nasty, and EarthGang, further amplifying the festival's reputation as a space for diverse and radical Black expression.
+In addition to musical acts, the event provided a platform for activism, beauty showcases, and photobooths that enriched the overall experience.

 2020-Present

 Afropunk is acquired by entrepreneur Richelieu Dennis and Essence Ventures.
+The festival adapted to the COVID-19 pandemic by hosting its first virtual event in 2020, branded as Planet Afropunk: Past, Present, and Future is Black.
+This virtual edition, held from October 23 to 25, showcased global talent and tackled critical socio-political issues.
+The lineup included artists like Ari Lennox, Meshell Ndegeocello, Moses Sumney, serpentwithfeet, and Tiwa Savage.
+Alongside performances, it featured virtual art galleries, Black hair showcases, and discussions on topics such as systemic racism, prison reform, and the criminal justice system.
+Attendees were encouraged to donate to organizations such as Color of Change and the Equal Justice Initiative.

 Criticisms

-Having emerged from political punk roots, Afropunk Festival has faced criticism at times, including backlash over booking artists such as MIA, Ice Cube and Tyler the Creator.
+Having emerged from political punk roots, Afropunk Festival has faced criticism at times, including backlash over booking artists such as M.I.A., Ice Cube and Tyler the Creator.

-Attendees have also critiqued the values of Afropunk's organizers surrounding LGBQT concerns, treatment of employees, and its corporate leanings.
+Attendees have also critiqued the values of Afropunk's organizers surrounding LGBTQ concerns, treatment of employees, and its corporate leanings.
 Some attendees critique the festival for appealing to white audiences, including an instance of attendees being removed from an area of the festival for wearing a homemade t-shirt critical of the event.
-In August of 2018, Afropunk's Editor-In-Chief resigned after over a decade of work for Afropunk citing mistreatment and a corporate agenda he labeled "performative activism".
+In August 2018, Afropunk's Editor-In-Chief resigned after over a decade of work for Afropunk citing mistreatment and a corporate agenda he labeled "performative activism".